Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures: Statistical Component Separation and Image Denoising

 \subsection{Wavelet Phase Harmonics Representation}

-\paragraph{Definition.} Similarly to \cite{Regaldo2021, Auclair2023}, we consider a representation based on wavelet phase harmonics (WPH) statistics~\cite{Mallat2020, Zhang2021, Allys2020}.
+\paragraph{Definition.} Similarly to \cite{Regaldo2021, Auclair2023}, we consider a representation based on wavelet phase harmonics (WPH) statistics~\citep{Mallat2020, Zhang2021, Allys2020}.
 These statistics efficiently capture coherent structures in a variety of non-Gaussian stationary data.
 They rely on the wavelet transform, which locally decomposes the signal onto oriented scales.
 Formally, for a random image $x$, the WPH statistics are estimates of covariances between pointwise nonlinear transformations of the wavelet transform of $x$.
 Using a set of complex-valued wavelets $\psi_1, \dots, \psi_N$ covering Fourier space with their respective passbands, we focus on covariances of the form:

-We give in Appendix~\ref{app:wph} the technical details related to the definition and computation of these statistics.
+We give in App.~\ref{app:wph} the technical details related to the definition and computation of these statistics.
 In practice, $\phi(x)$ is made of $K=420$ complex-valued coefficients for $x$ a $M=256\times 256$ image.

-\paragraph{Experimental Setting.} We consider three different $256\times 256$ images corresponding to a simulation of the emission of dust grains in the interstellar medium (the \textit{dust} image), a simulation of the large-scale structure of the Universe~\cite{Villaescusa2020} (the \textit{LSS} image), an image randomly picked from the ImageNet dataset~\cite{Deng2009} (the \textit{ImageNet} image).
-We give additional details on this data in Appendix~\ref{app:data_details}.
-We then consider four different noise processes: three colored Gaussian noises, namely pink, white, and blue noises, as well as a non-Gaussian noise made of small crosses (see Fig.~\ref{fig:wph_dust_images}, bottom right) for 10 different noise amplitudes $\sigma$ ranging from 0.1 to 2.14 (logarithmically spaced) in unit of the standard deviation of $x$.
+\paragraph{Experimental Setting.} We consider three different types of $256\times 256$ images corresponding to a simulation of the emission of dust grains in the interstellar medium (the \textit{dust} image), a simulation of the large-scale structure of the Universe~\citep{Villaescusa2020} (the \textit{LSS} image), and randomly selected images from the ImageNet dataset~\citep{Deng2009} (the \textit{ImageNet} images).
+We give additional details on this data in App.~\ref{app:data_details}.
+We then consider four different noise processes: three colored Gaussian noises, namely pink, white, and blue noises, as well as a non-Gaussian noise made of small crosses (see Fig.~\ref{fig:wph_dust_images}, bottom right).
+We vary, for the colored noises, the amplitude $\sigma$ of the noise considering 10 different levels ranging from 0.1 to 2.14 (logarithmically spaced) in unit of the standard deviation of $x$, and for the ``crosses'' noises, the density of crosses $\rho$ considering 10 different values ranging from 0.001 to 0.063 (logarithmically spaced)\footnote{The density $\rho$ is defined as the expected ratio of crosses to the total number of pixels.}.
 For each of theses cases, we apply Algorithm~\ref{alg:vanilla_scs} for 30 different noise realizations.
-Each optimization take $\sim 40$~s with a GPU-accelerated code on a A100 GPU.
+Each optimization takes $\sim 40$~s with a GPU-accelerated code on a A100 GPU.